-The Council shall comprise no fewer than 9 and no more than 19 members, including interested parties from stakeholders including: retailers, installers, manufacturers, collector/sorters, processors, NGOs, and local government.
+The Council shall include interested parties from stakeholders including: retailers, installers, manufacturers, collector/sorters, processors, NGOs, and local government.
 The CARE Executive Director and the California Program Manager shall be ex officio members of the Council.
 CalRecycle is invited to appoint a member on the Council or to send representatives to observe all meetings.
 Upon launch, the Council will be led by the current Chair of the SPC, Eric Nelson of Interface.
 Any members of the SPC serving on the Council shall be non-voting members.

 Member Duties and Terms